 Wine and Olive Oil: The Liquid Golds of Sardinia

-Sardinia’s wines are as bold and distinctive as its foods.
-The island is best known for its Cannonau, a robust red wine that has been linked to the remarkable longevity of Sardinians.
+Sardinia's wines are as bold and distinctive as its foods.
+The island is best known for its Cannonau, a robust red wine that health researchers have often pointed to alongside the island's broader diet when studying Sardinian longevity.
 Paired with grilled meats or aged cheese, Cannonau complements the rustic flavors of the local cuisine.

 White varieties like Vermentino offer crisp, floral notes that pair well with seafood and lighter fare.
-Olive oil, another essential, is used liberally in cooking and drizzling.
-Sardinian olive oil is prized for its peppery, full-bodied character and is often produced by small family farms using traditional methods.
+Olive oil, another essential, is used liberally in cooking and drizzling, and Sardinian olive oil is prized for its peppery, full-bodied character, often produced by small family farms using traditional methods.

 Eating in Sardinia Is a Cultural Experience